 - In a pot, add 1 1/2 tablespoons of olive oil and heat the pot over medium heat.
 Add the ginger and garlic and cook for about 30 seconds.
 Add the miso paste and stir the paste constantly until the paste is no longer lumpy.
 A few tiny lumps is okay.

-- Add the coriander and vegetable broth, cover the pot, increase the heat to medium-high, and bring the broth to boil.
+- Add the coriander, vegetable broth, and kombu, if using.
+Cover the pot, increase the heat to medium-high, and bring the broth to boil.
 Right before the broth boils, remove the kombu from the pot.
 It releases a bitter flavor when overcooked.
 Reduce the heat to low and let the broth simmer as you finish cooking the other ingredients.

 Cook the Tofu